Fosamprenavir slows the progress of HIV infection. It is one of a number of medicines that you will need to take regularly.

 - Take fosamprenavir exactly as your doctor tells you to.
 It is usual to take two doses each day at the same time as a medicine called ritonavir - take the doses 12 hours apart.
-If you (or your child) have been given liquid medicine to take, your doctor will advise you about how much should be taken for each dose.
 The directions for taking the medicine will be printed on the label of the pack to remind you about what the doctor said to you.

-- If you are taking fosamprenavir tablets, swallow the tablet whole with a drink of water.
+- Swallow the tablet whole with a drink of water.
 Do not crush or break the tablet.
 You can take fosamprenavir tablets either with or without food.

 - Try to take fosamprenavir at the same times of day each day, as this will help you to remember to take it regularly.